prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 378A  - Type of proof

-1. To be admissible, the application must contain a statement of the facts and legal situation, with pecific mention of the evidence to be presented.
-The application must also contain a statement regarding the economic and financia l situation of the applicant.
+1. To be admissible, the application must contain a statement of the facts and legal situation, with specific mention of the evidence to be presented.
+The application must also contain a statement regarding the economic and financial situation of the applicant.
 The following documents shall be attached to the application:
 	- (a) latest property and income declarations of the applicant;
 	- (b) a document showing the personal monthly income for the previous year, or a declaration of unemployment delivered by the competent authorities, or a certificate proving that the applicant is receiving aid or financial support under a social welfare scheme;
 	- (c) a certificate of composition of household;
-	- (d) any other official document that can pr ovide proof of the financial situation of the applicant.
+	- (d) any other official document that can provide proof of the financial situation of the applicant.

 2. Where appropriate, a certificate relating to the income of other members of the household of the applicant should also be attached to the application.
-The official documents shall not be older th an 3 months.
+The official documents shall not be older than 3 months.
 At the request of the Court, the applicant shall produce further documentation and, if so requested, an affidavit of the truthfulness of his statements, otherwise the application will not be admissible.

 ###### Rule 379 - Examination and decision